swagnercarena/hgmca/README.rst

 If you intend to use gmca or hgmca together with the scale discretized wavelet transform, you will need to install ``s2let``.
 The instructions for installation on the `s2let website <http://astro-informatics.github.io/s2let/scratch_install.html>`_ will not work for us, so we have detailed our own here.
 While the installation will take a few minutes, the instructions below should be comprehensive.
 Note that ``<some path>`` means that you must replace that input with the path on your computer.

 1. Install CFITSIO using brew (or equivalent).
 Use brew info to get the path.
+To install brew follow `these instructions <https://docs.brew.sh/Installation>`_.

 .. code-block:: bash